-- The calibration of the eyepiece graticule - The actual size (using an eyepiece graticule or magnification scale bar) - The linear magnification - The total number, e.g. stomata per unit of area (for example field of view) - The mean measurement of length or number - Determining the simplest ratio (expressed as larger whole number to smaller whole number, to the lowest common denominator) - Using the correct number of significant figures for calculated quantities.
+- The calibration of the eyepiece graticule

+- The actual size (using an eyepiece graticule or magnification scale bar)

+- The linear magnification

+- The total number, e.g. stomata per unit of area (for example field of view)

+- The mean measurement of length or number

+- Determining ratios

+- Using the correct number of significant figures for calculated quantities.